stroiman/muxify/README.md

 The tool should support different layouts, and quickly switch between them without killing the running tasks.

+The need for this tool arose during my last larger project, where I needed to work on 3 different front-ends, catering for 3 different user roles.
+One backend, and two modules with shared code; All needed to be started individually; and all with their own test suites.

 ## General idea

 You define 3 different concepts